As of 1/6/2023. All information contained is provided with input from physicians on the NGF Medical Advisory Board.

 Booster

-Additional vaccine shot given after the primary series
+Additional shot (with the same vaccine formula) given after the primary series to boost existing immunity

 Breakthrough infection